Green Bay Packers vs. Chicago Bears NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Home and road insights

-- In away games, Green Bay has two wins against the spread and is 2-1 overall.

-- Green Bay has gone over the total once in three away games this year.
+- In three road games this season, Green Bay has gone over the total once.

 Powered by Data Skrive.